wely/DevCamp/HOL/java/01-developer-environment/README.md

 ## Exercises
 This hands-on-lab has the following exercises:
-* Exercise 1: Set up Office 365 Developer subscription
+* Exercise 1: Set up Office 365 trial subscription
 * Exercise 2: Set up Azure trial subscription
 * Exercise 3: Configure your Azure subscription for DevCamp
 * Exercise 4: Create an Azure Virtual Machine for development
 * Exercise 5: Connect to the Azure Virtual Machine and configure it for development

-### Exercise 1: Set up Office 365 Developer subscription
+### Exercise 1: Set up Office 365 trial subscription

 1. In your browser, go to `https://products.office.com/en-us/business/office-365-enterprise-e3-business-software` and click the link that says "Free Trial", which will take you to this page: